decipher07/Bloine/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A Scrapy Idea to Create My Own Bitcoin
+A Scrapy Idea to Create My Own CryptoCurrency

 ### Built With